Hungry Healthy Happy

 Roasted vegetable winter salad with a text title overlay.

 This Roasted Vegetable Winter Salad is a salad for people that think salads aren't filling or they think they are boring.
-It's the salad for people that think they don't like salads!
-Warm and hearty - perfect for a cold winter day.
+It's the salad for people that think they don't like salads and it's the perfect warm salad for winter.
 Roasting vegetables is the best way to cook them in our opinion, and the easiest way to get people to eat more veggies.
-This is the BEST vegetarian salad.
+This roasted vegetables salad just has it all!

 Roasted Vegetable Salad in a bowl next to salad leaves and a plate of vegetables.

-A salad is more than just green leaves after all.
+A salad is more than just green leaves after all and warm salads are so underated.
 Pick you favourite seasonal winter ingredients and put them on a salad.
 Crispy root vegetables and mixed greens all brought together with an easy dressing and topped with your favourite cheese.
-You will be making this roasted vegetable salad all winter!
+You will be making this roasted veggie salad all winter!

 Looking for other winter salad recipes to make?
 Why not try our Beetroot and Goats Cheese Salad, Kale and Brussels Sprouts Salad or Easy Lentil Salad.